Last Night in Soho: Plot

 Ellie enjoys success as her designs are showcased at her end-of-year fashion show and is congratulated by her grandmother and John.
 Ellie sees her mother smile at her in a mirror.
 Sandie then also appears in a mirror and blows her a kiss.

 Cast

 Thomasin McKenzie (left), Anya Taylor-Joy, Matt Smith, Diana Rigg and Terence Stamp respectively play the roles of Ellie, Sandie, Jack, Ms. Collins, and the Silver Haired Gentleman.

 In addition, Sam Claflin plays younger Lindsey (credited as Punter #5), Beth Singh portrays English 60s hit singer Cilla Black, Margaret Nolan appears as the Sage Barmaid, while twins James and Oliver Phelps cameo as cloakroom attendants.
-Synnøve Karlsen, Jessie Mei Li and Kassius Nelson appear as students of the London College of Fashion.
+Jessie Mei Li and Kassius Nelson appear as students of the London College of Fashion.